jaredaritter/fcc-follow-up-projects/README.md

     * Centering project link required extra time and trial and error to apply correctly
         * Will benefit from improved developer tool skills to find parent sources of styling Should I be spending more time polishing projects?
 Where is the greatest benefit?

+## dom-manipulation-basics
+* Creation of light webpage several using only JS
+* Practiced use of:
+    * querySelector
+    * createElement
+    * appendChild
+    * style.*
+* Could continue to be a useful exercise for repetitive practice with DOM syntax and light JS
+* Will benefit from DRYing out